Alistair Begg

-Alistair Begg (born May 22, 1952) is an American pastor of Scottish birth.
-He is the former senior pastor of Cleveland's Parkside Church (located in Bainbridge Township, Geauga County, Ohio), a position he held from 1983.
-He is the voice behind the Christian preaching and teaching ministry Truth For Life, which broadcasts his sermons daily to more than 1,800 radio stations across North America.
-He is also the author of several books.
+Alistair Begg (born May 22, 1952) is a retired Scottish pastor who served a significant portion of his ministry in America.
+He is the former senior pastor of Parkside Church in Cleveland, Ohio.
+He leads ‘’Truth for Life’’, a preaching and teaching ministry that broadcasts his sermons daily to more than 1,800 radio stations in North America.
+Begg is the author and editor of numerous books.